justarandomgeek/vscode-factoriomod-debug/README.md

 ```lua
 require("__modname__.filename")
 ```
-however the folder `__modname__` does not exist, which means the language server cannot find the file and cannot assist you with any kind of intelisense, mainly to know what the file returns and to navigate to definitions and find references.
+however the folder `__modname__` does not exist, which means the language server cannot find the file and cannot assist you with any kind of intellisense, mainly to know what the file returns and to navigate to definitions and find references.

 The plugin makes these look like this to the language server
 ```lua